LuiCat/ArduinoTaikoController/README.md

 # ArduinoTaikoController

-Sketch for Arduino based taiko game controller circuit for PC and Nintendo Switch
+Sketch for Arduino Leonardo/Micro based taiko game controller circuit for PC and Nintendo Switch

 ## Software Setup

 ### Windows 10

 If you are using windows 7, you are not able to upload the code for the second time, because of some driver issues.
-You have to edit the .ini file and add the details of this device in the arduino driver file in order to fix this problem.
+You have to edit the .ini file and add the details of this device in the Arduino driver file to fix this problem.
 If you have to use Nintendo Switch functions, please do the following steps on a Windows 10 computer.

 ### Arduino IDE